How to get more followers for your LinkedIn company page [13 simple tips]

 LinkedIn is evolving into a content platform with lots of opportunities.
 But how can you get more followers for your LinkedIn company page?
-Here are 11 simple tips.
+Here are 13 simple tips and an explanation of LinkedIn’s algorithm to start growing your LinkedIn following step-by-step.

 Do you want to get serious about promoting your business or nonprofit on LinkedIn?